moshix/OSVS1/README.md

 Use your telnet client to connect to Hercules (not a 3270 emulator!!) to address 01F, this will act also as the system log to make things easier.

 IPL from address 150.
-You will see
+You will see (as the prophecy foretold)

 <pre>
     IEA760A SPECIFY VIRTUAL STORAGE SIZE
 </pre>

 Press Enter.
-You will see
+You will see (if you look)

 <pre>
  IEA791I  DEVICE 130 NOT READY